ibrohhm/sudoku-solver/README.md

 # sudoku-solver
 This sudoku solver using backtracking algorithm

-Backtraking is brute force search technique to find solution in computational problem and find the solution of sudoku is one of them.
+Backtracking is brute force search technique to find solution in computational problem and find the solution of sudoku is one of them.
 I don't wanna talk too much about backtracking, so lets talk about the implementation in this sudoku-solver

 ## The Algorithm